mmtn/deposition-molecular-dynamics/README.rst

 A Python wrapper for simulating deposition processes with molecular dynamics.

-Todo
+TODO
 ----

-- add additional information to the page about writing new drivers
+- add writing to example
 - check structural analysis routines for bugs
 - improve analysis for reflected deposition events
 - allow deposition of molecules (structure specified by an XYZ file maybe?)